ffAudio/ff_meters/README.md

 ff_meters
 =========

-by Daniel Walz / Foleys Finest Audio UG (haftungsbeschraenkt) Published under the BSD License (3 clause)
+by Daniel Walz / Foleys Finest Audio Ltd.
+Published under the BSD License (3 clause)

 The ff_meters provide an easy to use Component to display a level reading for an